 - We have called in to pick up a few bits and pieces, and to collect a rather expensive lamp for K's mother.

 - The actual textiles seemed to be of all kinds, a few whole garments, old socks, hankies, torn-off sleeves, j-cloths, rags, babies' stuff, bits and bobs.

 - Your poor pal has just made a terrifying investment and, as you say, is having to shell out for new furnishings and other bits and bobs.

 do one's bit

-- • informal Make a useful contribution to an effort or cause: she was keen to do her bit to help othersMore example sentences
+- • informal Make a useful contribution to an effort or cause: I was persuaded to do my bit for the environmentMore example sentences

 - The refugees who made it were clearly keen to do their bit in the war effort and the factory went on to produce 66 per cent of the leather required in the whole British war effort.

 - The Goddard Arms Hotel in Old Town was packed on Friday night with people all eager to do their bit for the relief effort.